-Verandah at Valley Ranch is a low-rise apartment community comprising 319 suites in 15 buildings constructed in 1994.
+Verandah at Valley Ranch is a garden style apartment community comprising 319 suites in 15 buildings constructed in 1994.
 It is located approximately six miles from Dallas/Fort Worth International Airport.
-The one, two and three-bedroom suites are situated on 14.78 acres of land.
+The one, two (26 of which are townhomes) and three-bedroom suites are situated on 14.78 acres of land.
 The property includes a leasing office, two swimming pools, a covered car wash, and provides 685 parking spaces, including 138 attached/detached garages.